aconno/BleSniffer/README.md

 The field deserializer has several values to be filled in:
 * Name: Name to be displayed for field
 * Type: Type of field
-* Start and End Index: Start index is inclusive, and End index is exclusive (end index is automatically calculated for fixed size value types) - this indices mark start and end of byte array to be deserialized.
+* Start and End Index: Start index is inclusive, End index is exclusive (end index is automatically calculated for fixed size value types) - this indices mark start and end of byte array to be deserialized.
 * Color: Select how you want the deserialized field to be colored

 You can preview how the deserialized data will look by using the `Preview` button.<br/>